 Bonding is a method for connecting two or more grounding conductors to the same electrical potential.
 This is done by using a field service electrostatic discharge (ESD) kit.
 When connecting a bonding wire, ensure that it is connected to bare metal and never to a painted or nonmetal surface.
-Ensure that the wrist strap is secure and in full contact with your skin.
-Remove all jewelry such as watches, bracelets, or rings before to grounding yourself and the equipment.
+The wrist strap should be secure and in full contact with your skin, and ensure that you remove all jewelry such as watches, bracelets, or rings prior to bonding yourself and the equipment.